-Using Health Insurance for Mental Health Treatment
+Using Health Insurance for Therapy

 A Note on Telehealth and Online Counseling

 It is always a very good idea to call your insurance provider before your first session and at the beginning of each new year when your plan renews.
 This helps cut down on any unwanted surprises and helps insure smooth coverage for services.

 Know Your Coverage and Know Your Rights